Nonlinear Network Identifiability with Full Excitations: Introduction

 The class of functions considered in the identifiability of nonlinear networks is important for the derivation of conditions that guarantee the identification.
 The nonlinear dynamics of real networks can be modeled by functions of different nature like trigonometric in coupled oscillators \cite{dorfler2014synchronization} or non-differentiable in neural networks \cite{aggarwal2018neural}.
 Clearly, the identifiability should be analyzed in a specific class of functions and an appropriate delimitation of this class is fundamental.
 If the class of functions is too restrictive, it could be easier to guarantee identifiability but the type of functions could not match real dynamical models.
 If the class of functions is overly general, identifiability might be very restrictive since many different functions could satisfy the information obtained with measurements.
 Nevertheless, we will derive strong results for the identifiability of nonlinear networks for very general classes of functions.

 A preliminary version of this work was presented in \cite{vizuete2023nonlinear} where identifiability conditions for directed acyclic graphs (DAGs) characterized by nonlinear static interactions were derived in the full excitation case to highlight the differences with linear networks.
 By contrast, in this work, we derive identifiability conditions in the full excitation case for more complex nonlinear networks where the edges are characterized by nonlinear dynamical systems (i.e., involving memory), and cycles are allowed.
-In this way, our results can be applied to real networks where the dynamics is one of the main characteristics of the edges and the presence of cycles is common.
+In this way, our results can be applied to real networks where the dynamics are one of the main characteristics of the edges and the presence of cycles is common.
+Finally, we extend the class of analytic functions used in \cite{vizuete2023nonlinear} to continuously differentiable functions and twice continuously differentiable functions.

 The remainder of this article is organized as follows.
 In Section~\ref{sec:problem_formulation}, we present the dynamical model associated with each node and the notions of identifiability at the level of edges and networks.
 In Section~\ref{sec:DAG}, we study the identifiability problem in DAGs.
-For path graphs and trees, we analyze the identifiability problem in a smaller class of functions where each function is analytic and the static part is removed, and we show that the measurement of the sink is necessary and sufficient for identifiability.
-In the case of general DAGs, we discard linear functions for the identifiability problem and we prove that the measurement of the sinks is necessary and sufficient for the identifiability.
+For path graphs and trees, we analyze the identifiability problem in a smaller class of functions where each function is continuously differentiable and the static part is removed, and we show that the measurement of the sink is necessary and sufficient for identifiability.
+In the case of general DAGs, we discard linear functions for the identifiability problem and we prove that the measurement of the sinks is necessary and sufficient for the identifiability of twice continuously differentiable functions.
 Section~\ref{sec:general_digraphs} focuses on the case of general digraphs where cycles are allowed.
 By considering that the network is at rest at the initial time, we show that by measuring a node of all the sinks of the condensation digraph, we guarantee the identifiability of any digraph.
 Finally, conclusions and future perspectives for the identifiability of nonlinear networks are exposed in Section~\ref{sec:conclusions}.